betagouv/datapass/README.md

 machine.
 This method is much longer and more complex than the previous ones, but it provides a development environment very close to the production environment allowing you to both work on provisioning and applications.
-It is configured to run with a local installation of api-auth in a Vagrant virtual machine.
+It is configured to run with a local installation of moncomptepro in a Vagrant virtual machine.

 For details on this installation follow instructions here: https://gitlab.com/etalab/api.gouv.fr/datapass-infrastructure/-/blob/master/README.md
 Ask a colleague to give you access to the Gitlab Infratrusture repository.